6 July 2022

 Read on for a rundown of the UK’s high-growth digital banking sector or download our list of the UK’s top challenger banks below.

 Download the full list of top UK challenger banks for 2022.

-Challenger banks, or neobanks, exist to disrupt incumbent firms—high street banks such as HSBC, NatWest, Lloyds, and Barclays—and provide more personal and efficient banking experiences through their mobile apps and real-time payment notifications.
+Born out of an attempt to change UK banking in the wake of the 2008 financial crisis, challenger banks, or neobanks, exist to disrupt incumbent firms—high street banks such as HSBC, NatWest, Lloyds and Barclays—and provide more personal and efficient banking experiences through their competitive pricing, mobile apps and real-time payment notifications.

 Our definition of a challenger bank excludes companies offering limited bank-like services, such as P2P loans, currency exchange or pre-paid cards.
 When we talk about challenger banks, we mean deposit-accepting institutions that have (or are intending to apply for) a banking licence.
 We also don’t consider subsidiaries of established parent banks as challengers.